 ESTIMATE AMMONIA EMISSIONS – Using your best professional judgment, estimate the amount of ammonia emitted from the manure on your operation.

 EPA included in its guidance a table to help swine producers calculate emissions.
 The data used to generate this table were collected prior to the ACA and the National Air Emissions Monitoring Studies (NAEMS).
 Many producers are concerned that the conditions the data were collected under do not accurately represent their operation.
-EPA provided this table as a tool to help produces, but other approaches to estimating emission are fully acceptable and EPA directs you to use your 'best professional judgement."
+EPA provided this table as a tool to help produces, but other approaches to estimating emission are fully acceptable and EPA directs you to use your “best professional judgement."
 To access EPA’s guidance table visit http://tinyurl.com/CERCLATable .

 VERBAL REPORT – If you estimate your operation has greater than or equal to 100 pounds of ammonia emitted per day, then you must notify the National Response Center (NRC) by email at farms@uscg.mil The National Response Center will provide you a CR-ERNS number to use on your written report.
 This number will likely be the same number for every operation across the country.